mixterj/VRA-RDF-Project/README.md

 1. Make sure Python is installed (is packaged with Mac OS X).
 If not install Python 2.7 (https://www.python.org/downloads/)
 2. From the Terminal install Pip:
   - `sudo easy_install pip`
+3. From the terminal install rdflib package
+  - `sudo pip install rdflib`
+4. From the terminal install rdflib-jsonld
+  - `sudo pip install rdflib-jsonld`
+5. From the terminal install lxml
+  - `sudo pip install lxml`

 Windows Setup:
 ------